joelhawksley/identity/components/slides.md

 ^ Here’s an example of what the issue badge might look like as a React component.

+^ S Like our template, the component renders an icon and a label

+^ S Wrapped in a state-specific CSS class

 ---

 # [fit] Types